tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 If you like anime, there will be no temptation to watch crap in English.
 But if you're not like that, then why are you learning Japanese in the first place?

+### Is it harmful to always have TL subtitles on?

+Yes, definitely.
+What I recommend is either to keep two types of shows, one for watching raw and one for watching with subs, or always watch raw and turn the subs on only when you miss something.

+The amount of passive immersion you're doing also plays a role.
+You can allow yourself to watch more subbed content if you do a lot of listening on the side.
+Watching with subs is a reading activity.
+If all you do is reading immersion, you have no chance to practice your listening.
+The more you learn in this style, the more your listening ability lags behind your reading ability.

+What most people are legitimately afraid of is the fact that you can't learn a language through listening the first time.
+If you're already fluent but your listening ability is underdeveloped, you have to correct that, and it always takes more effort than taking a more balanced approach from the beginning.

 ### Pausing.
 How often should I look things up?

 If you never pause it means you don't look up words at all.